krishnakt031990/NaiveBayesClassifier/README.md

-# NaiveBayesClassifier - Using Python
+# NaiveBayesClassifier - Email Spam Finder - Using python

 The Naive Bayes algorithm is simple and effective and should be one of the first methods you try on a classification problem.